Cowboys & Indians

 "Get me another one," said Jones handing back the sheets of paper to Seema.

-Seema picked up the papers, nodded to the group and was about to leave when her way was blocked by the slender figure of Gopi, Moti Lal's personal assistant.
+Seema picked up the papers, nodded to the group and was about to leave when her way was blocked by the slender figure of Gopi, Moti Lal's personal

 "Is something the matter?" he inquired in his slightly effete voice.